paolomonella/romualdus/README.md

 - `rs_bonetti_all.txt`, `rs_garufi_pp_1-20.txt`, `rs.txt`: lists of named entities in transcription/OCR files

-Original attempts to collate transcriptions with CollateX:
+Initial attempts to collate transcriptions with CollateX:

 - `collatex_for_romualdus_xml.py`: collate transcriptions with CollateX
 - `xmlns_collatex`: originally used to store versions of the XML files compatible with CollateX